articulate/hermes/docs/api.md

   })
 ```

 ?> **Notice the idempotence check in the handler.**  We only want to act on a message if we haven't previously acted on it.
 Messages in a stream are processed in order, but consumers restart all the time (whether by chaos or actual deploys), so messages are frequently reprocessed.
-Therefore, your message handlers **must be idempotent.**
+Therefore, your message handlers **must be idempotent.**  A collection of common idempotence patterns is included in [Best Practices](/best-practices?id=idempotence-patterns).

 ### Starting / Stopping

 A consumer is constructed in a dormant state, and will not begin processing messages until you call its `start()` function.
-If desired, multiple consumers can be run together on a single host.
+If desired, multiple related consumers that together form one [component]() can be run together on a single host.
 Starting them together is simple:

 ```js
 const components = [